partigabor/aromatica-old/database/output/md/nutmeg_gen.md

 +++
 title = "Nutmeg"
 author = "Gabor Parti"
-date = "2023-10-11"
+date = "2023-10-12"
-description = "The seed of a peach-like fruit of the nutmeg tree of the moluccas, indonesia, related to mace." weight = 10
+description = "Hard aromatic seed of the nutmeg tree used as spice when grated or ground, related to mace. " weight = 10
 # draft = "true"
 # hidden = "true"